bjornbytes/lovr.org/docs/Collider:getUserData.md

 ### Returns

-- `any value` The value associated with the collider.
+- `any data` The value associated with the collider.

 Notes
 ---